broadinstitute/horsefish/scripts/wfl/twisttcap/README.md

 # to run using Docker:
-Authorize as the user you use for TDR and WFL that has access to the appropriate resources (TDR dataset, Terra workspace, WFL).
+Authorize (`gcloud auth login`) as the user you use for TDR and WFL that has access to the appropriate resources (TDR dataset, Terra workspace, WFL).

 Given a TDR dataset uuid `MY-TDR-UUID`, run: